IngaPosiunaite/Web-App-DevOps-Project/README.md

-# Web-App-DevOps-Project
+# Azure-DevOps-Pipeline

-Welcome to the Web App DevOps Project repo!
+Welcome to the Azure DevOps Pipeline Project repo!
 This application allows you to efficiently manage and track orders for a potential business.
 It provides an intuitive user interface for viewing existing orders and adding new ones.

 ## Table of Contents